-More than a third of U.S. adults prescribed opioids in 2015
+More than a third of US adults prescribed opioids in 2015

-(Reuters Health) - The United States needs to curb excessive opioid prescribing and improve access to pain management techniques, suggests a new government study.
+Reuters Health - The United States needs to curb excessive opioid prescribing and improve access to pain management techniques, suggests a new government study.

 Researchers found that more than one third of U.S. adults were prescribed the medications in 2015 and many also misused the drugs.